 All kinds of PECS (Picture Exchange Communication System) ideas and links can be found at this free resource page, like downloadable Boardmaker files, picture resources and sign language options.
 On the Communications page, explore additional assistive technology resources.

-Apps are listed in alphabetical order or use the filters for a more specific search.
-As the most vocal advocacy group for autism, this website contains tons of additional resources for autism.
+As the most vocal advocacy group for autism, this website contains tons of articles and resources that are useful for the family.

 Cognitive skills are developed through an engaging video-game format, and the BrainWare SAFARI is the original program and recommended for learning disabilities.
 More programs are available for purchase.